aditya22314/aditya22314/README.md

 - 👋 Hi, I’m Adityatejus
 - 👀 I’m interested in Creating Projects
-- 🌱 I’m currently learning Web Development
+- 🌱 I 'm  aiming to be a full stack web developer
 -
 - 📫 How to reach me ...
 Email :- tejusadianu500@gmail.com